-For agencies, MGAs, MGUs, BGAs, NMOs, IMOs, FMOs, and the rest of the alphabet soup of wholesalers and insurance resellers, connecting producers with carriers for the contracting and appointment piece of the business is vital and risky.
+For insurance agencies, connecting producers with carriers for the contracting and appointment piece of the business is vital. … and risky.
 Done well, you’ve proved your worth as a middle man to both ends of stakeholders.
 Done poorly, you risk producer churn and reputational floundering with the carriers whose exclusive contracts you hope to obtain.

-Managing contracts is difficult on a good day.
-You may have producers assigned to different strata of contracts depending on the carrier or sales region, and keeping clauses up-to-date at scale as carrier appetites change or producers write more or less business is like a neverending shell game if you’re doing it manually.
+Managing insurance carrier contracts is difficult on a good day.
+You may have producers assigned to different strata of contracts depending on the line of authority or sales region, and keeping clauses up-to-date at scale as carrier appetites change or independent agents write more or less business is like a neverending shell game if you’re doing it manually.
 And the more complex your business becomes, the worse it gets.

 4 challenges to insurance distributors contracting at scale

-Whether you’re starting a new relationship with an insurance carrier and need to onboard all your agents to your new partner, or whether your newest recruiting class is signing up with a longtime carrier partner, getting producers contracted and appointed can be one of the hardest and most bottlenecked pieces of the onboarding process.
+Whether you’re starting a new relationship with an insurance carrier and need to onboard all your agents to your new partner, or your newest recruiting class is signing up with a longtime carrier partner, getting producers contracted and appointed is often the most complicated and bottlenecked pieces of the onboarding process.

-We’re going to cover the top four reasons this process is a challenge, but they all come down to the fundamental of control: For agencies, FMOs, and other insurance distributors, even if you’ve dialed in the rest of your onboarding, handing your producers over to external carrier stakeholders means sending them into a process that’s outside of your control.
+We’re going to cover the top four reasons this process is a challenge, but they come down to the fundamental matter of control: For agencies, even if you’ve dialed in the rest of your onboarding, handing your producers over to external carrier stakeholders means sending them into a process that’s outside of your control.

 No. 1: Nonstandardized data

-One of the biggest, if not the biggest, challenges to an ideal carrier contracting and appointment process is that your insurance carrier partners don’t follow a single standard for producer data collection.
-This means that, whether you contract with 10 or 30 or more insurance carriers, every single one is an ad hoc motion for your producers.
+One of the biggest, if not the biggest, challenges to an ideal carrier contracting and appointment process is your insurance carrier partners don’t follow a uniform process for producer data collection.
+This means, if you contract with 10, 30, or more insurance carriers, every single one is an ad hoc motion for your producers.

 Without a structured, standardized approach to the onboarding data needed for each carrier’s contracting and appointment process, each producer faces the risk of missing essential information and having to engage in the back-and-forth of a paperwork chase.
-From “paper licenses” to copies of E&O, managing the requirements easily becomes a trial of carrier-to-agency-to-producer-to-carrier communication.
+From “paper licenses” to E&O coverage verification, managing the requirements easily becomes a complex web of carrier-to-agency-to-producer-to-carrier communication.

 No. 2: The black box: Where transparency goes to die